bbauska/trump-2025-lies/README.md

 – April 14, 2025 – Stephen Miller, US Homeland Security advisor and White House deputy chief of staff, contradicted Department of Justice documents acknowledging that the Trump administration had made “an administrative error” in deporting Kilmar Abrego Garcia, who had protected legal status, to El Salvador.
 “Nobody was mistakenly deported anywhere,” Miller told reporters outside the White House.
 “That’s a big mistake that all of you, most of you, have gotten wrong.
 No one was mistakenly sent anywhere.
 The only mistake that was made is a lawyer put an incorrect line in a legal filing that’s since been relieved… [Abrego Garcia] is El Salvadorian.
 He is an illegal alien.
 He was deported to El Salvador.”
 On Fox News, Miller doubled down, arguing that Abrego Garcia was not mistakenly deported and stating without evidence that he was a member of MS-13.
 Mr. Abrego Garcia has denied being a member of any gang, and he has not been convicted of any crime.

-– April 14, 2025 – State Department official Pete Marocco, who oversaw the dismantling of USAID, stepped down after less than three months on the job.
+– April 14, 2025 – State Department official Pete Marocco, who oversaw the dismantling of USAID, stepped down afterless than three months on the job.
 Marocco, who fired thousands of USAID staffers and supported plans to cancel 83 percent of USAID programs, had previously described USAID as “a money laundering scheme” and accused the agency of advancing LGBTQ causes in developing countries and antiauthoritarian movements in former Soviet states.
 Senior USAID officials previously warned Trump administration officials that the closure of USAID would result in hundreds of thousands of deaths.

 – April 14, 2025 – Mohsen Mahdawi, a legal permanent resident, was arrested by immigration officials after arriving for an appointment to take his citizenship test, the final step in the process of becoming a citizen.
 A Palestinian student at Columbia University who has lived in the US for ten years, Mahdawi participated in pro-Palestinian demonstrations at Columbia, though he stepped back from organizing in March 2024.
 In a memo, Secretary of State Marco Rubio accused Mahdawi—without evidence—of undermining the Middle East peace process by reinforcing antisemitic sentiment, stating that Mahdawi had “engaged in threatening rhetoric and intimidation of pro-Israeli bystanders.”
 However, statements from Mahdawi’s friends and Mahdawi’s own previous statements contradict Rubio’s assertions. “[Mahdawi’s] willingness to actually hear and actively learn and understand the Israeli experience—I mean, I’ve never met anyone who so quickly was willing to take feedback,” said Mikey Baratz, an Israeli who recently graduated from Columbia.
 In a December 2023 interview about his childhood experience seeing his friend killed by an Israeli soldier, Mahdawi said he wanted a peaceful end to the Israeli-Palestinian conflict: “My motivation comes out of love now, not out of anger, not out of hate.”

 – April 15, 2025 – In an interview on Fox News, border czar Tom Homan said he would deport Kilmar Abrego Garcia again if he were returned to the US, openly defying court orders.
 “Now, if somehow he comes back and that happens, he’s going to be detained and removed again.
 He’s an MS-13 gang member based on our intelligence and El Salvador’s intelligence,” said Homan without providing details or evidence to support his claims.
 Abrego Garcia, who has protected legal status, was mistakenly deported to El Salvador in March in what the Trump administration has admitted was “an administrative error.”
 The Supreme Court ordered the Trump administration to “facilitate” Abrego’s return, but so far, little has been done.